 Table of Contents

-The Better Business Bureau is a nonprofit organization founded in 1912 focused on helping consumers find businesses they can trust.
-The BBB provides information about a company’s reputation to help you make informed buying decisions and helps to resolve official complaints against companies.
-The organization rates companies A+ to F based on the service consumers are likely to receive.
+The BBB is a nonprofit organization founded in 1912 focused on helping consumers find businesses they can trust.
+It provides information about a company’s customer reputation to help you make informed buying decisions and helps to resolve official complaints against companies.
+The BBB gives life insurance ratings to companies from A+ to F based on the value of the insurer’s customer service.

-When researching life insurance companies, it’s important to look for a company that’s financially stable so it can pay your death benefit, and one with a strong BBB rating to ensure your loved ones receive consistent and expedient customer care in the event of your passing.
+When researching life insurance companies, it’s important to look for a company that’s financially stable (through reviews by A.M.
+Best, Moody’s, and Standard & Poor’s) to know how reliably it will pay your death benefit.
+A strong customer service rating is also important to ensure your loved ones receive consistent and expedient customer care in the event of your passing.

 The Better Business Bureau assigns companies a score of 0-100, which translates to a grade of A+ (best) to F (worst)